lewistg/stack-trace-linkifier/README.md

 # Stack Trace Linkifier

-This Chrome extension turns stack frames in stack traces into links to the source.
-This extension was originally written to make it easier to navigate to failing [Jasmine](https://jasmine.github.io/) unit test code.
-(When a test fails, Jasmine reports the failure with a stack trace.)
+This Chrome extension linkifies the source code locations in stack trace text embedded in web pages.
+The extension was originally written to make it easier to navigate to failing [Jasmine](https://jasmine.github.io/) unit test code.
+When a test fails, Jasmine reports the failure with a stack trace.
+See it in action:

 ![Recording of extension in action](https://github.com/lewistg/stack-trace-links/raw/master/readme-imgs/recording.gif)